Getting StartedTutorialsPerformance & MetadataCreating a User-Friendly Video Player

 Creating a User Friendly Video Player

-Warning: Autoplay is never guaranteed to work for every user or every browser.
+Autoplay is never guaranteed to work for every user or every browser.

 Adding video content to your website is an excellent way to engage with your users.
-This article will guide you in embedding videos on a web page using either HTML, Javascript and/or the imgix video library (@imgix/ix-player)
+This article will guide you in embedding videos on a web page using either HTML, Javascript, and/or the Imgix video library @imgix/ix-player

 Using ix-player